 2. Low Fade

-This low fade disconnected undercut is the ideal cut for gents who like a little attitude to their look.
-Filled with plenty of edge, the bold style starts the disconnect at an unusually low height.
+This low fade disconnected undercut is ideal for gents who like a little attitude to their look.
+Filled with plenty of edges, the bold style starts the disconnect at an unusually low height.
 This creates an unexpected yet cool appearance.
 By keeping the top long and the sides shaved right down to the skin, this fashion-forward gent further adds to his style’s intense nature.

 3. Hard Part